Hello!

 People-pleasing and loss of identity

-Carrying a sense of shame
+Carrying a sense of shame or self-criticism

 Working with The Armed Forces

-With additional training through Kent and Medway NHS Trust Armed Forces Network and experience working alongside veteran colleagues clinically and therapeutically, I understand the culture, the pressures and the unspoken weight this community carries.
+With additional training through Kent and Medway NHS Trust Armed Forces Network, and experience working alongside veteran colleagues clinically and therapeutically, I understand the culture, the pressures, and the unspoken weight this community carries.

 If any of this resonates, I'd love to hear from you.